CronCats/croncat-rs/README.md

     -V, --version      Prints version information

 SUBCOMMANDS:
-    deposit-ujunox       (in progress) Send native tokens to an address generate-mnemonic    Generates a new keypair and agent account (good first step) get-agent            Sensitive.
+    generate-mnemonic    Generates a new keypair and agent account (good first step) get-agent            Sensitive.
 Shows all details about agents on this machine get-agent-status     Get the agent's status (pending/active)
-    get-agent-tasks      Get the agent's tasks they're assigned to fulfill get-state            Get contract's state
-    go                   Starts the Croncat agent, allowing it to fulfill tasks help                 Prints this message or the help of the given subcommand(s) info                 Gets the configuration from the Croncat manager contract
+    get-agent-tasks      Get the agent's tasks they're assigned to fulfill go                   Starts the Croncat agent, allowing it to fulfill tasks help                 Prints this message or the help of the given subcommand(s) info                 Gets the configuration from the Croncat manager contract